bmanders716/bmanders716.github.io/cookbook.md

 Irish Stew.

-_Ingredients_--2†lb. of potatoes.
+_Ingredients_--2‡¨¢. of potatoes.
-               1†lb. of scrag end of mutton.
+               1‡¨¢. of scrag end of mutton.
-               Ω†lb. of onions.
+               Ì†¨b. of onions.
                Pepper and salt.

 _Method._--Peel and slice the potatoes and onions, and cut the meat into